RealTeeCee/DataStructureAndAlgorithm/English/Vocabulary/AllVocabularyReviewer.VN.md

 cùng lúc đó:
-# Emphasizes what is happening at the same time.
-Can be use for "contrast", "simultaneous", "sequential" but most common use for "contrast" - meanwhile thường dùng nhiều nhất với 2 hành động trái ngược nhau
+# Emphasizes what is happening at the same time Can be use for "contrast", "simultaneous", "sequential" but most common use for "contrast" - meanwhile thường dùng nhiều nhất với 2 hành động trái ngược nhau

 hợp với (sth), đồng ý với (someone):